California Paralegal Career Guide

 California State Court Info

-LegInfo.ca.gov – Civil Law – You can search this site to find out relevant information about all civil law in the State of California.
+- LegInfo.ca.gov – Civil Code – You can search this site to find out relevant information about the Civil Code in the State of California.
 You should bookmark this site to use for quick reference.

-LegInfo.ca.gov – Const Law – Site provides you search options to find information that is contained within the California State Constitution.
+- LegInfo.ca.gov – Constitutional Law – Site provides you search options to find information that is contained within the California State Constitution.

 Law Libraries In California